orbforge/orb-docs/docs/orb-app/orb-summary-view.md

 ### Orbs on this network

-This section displays Orbs found on the network, but not linked to your account.
+This section displays Orbs found on the network but not linked to your account.
 You can tap on any Orb to view more detailed information about the device and connection.
 However, you will not be able to rename or initiate speed tests on these Orbs.

 <img src="../../images/orb-app/orbs-on-this-network.png" alt="Orbs on Network" width=40% style="margin-left: 2em;">